microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 There are a number of breaking changes in this version; please see the release notes for a list of these changes.

-## Data Processors
+## Data Processors (NOT CustomDataProcessors)

-Data Processors have been removed.
+`DataProcessor`s have been removed.
+Note that these are not the same as `CustomDataProcessor`s; `CustomDataProcessor`s are still present as they were.

 ## Renamed Classes
 The following references must be changed: